USS Gato (SSN-615)

 The Gato was hit around its nuclear reactor, but fortunately, it was well protected.
 However, the accident highlights how asbestos can be damaged in such instances, increasing the risks that crew members will be exposed.

-Asbestos Use on the Gato
+How Was Asbestos Used on the Gato?

-On the Gato, like on other ships in the Navy, asbestos was used to insulate components like the pipes, turbines, boilers, and in the case of nuclear-powered ships, the reactor.
 The Gato also likely had asbestos in gaskets used in the torpedo rooms, valves and seals, adhesives and flooring materials, panels and insulating fabrics, and many other components.

 Wherever asbestos is used, the people working with and around it risk exposure.
 Any time the asbestos fibers are disturbed, from wear and tear, from maintenance, or in an accident, they can enter the air and be inhaled.